jameslafferty/MailChimp-Widget/readme.txt

 * Cleaned up a few more WP_DEBUG mode errors.

 = 0.6 =
-* Cleaned up errors from WP-Debug mode.
+* Cleaned up errors from WP_DEBUG mode.

 = 0.5.2 =
 * Fixed bug that prevented first and last name fields from both displaying.